pequet/dls-submodules-commit-workflow/docs/000-Framework-Context.md

 ---
 type: guide
 domain: methods
-subject: General
+subject: DLS Commit Workflow
 status: active
 tags: notes-active
 summary: "Explains the boilerplate's context within the parent framework."
 ---

 > [!NOTE]
 > This document originates from a boilerplate template which may have evolved since this project was created.
-The latest version can be found in the [dls-submodules-commit-workflow repository](https://github.com/pequet/dls-submodules-commit-workflow/blob/main/docs/000-Framework-Context.md).
+The latest version can be found in the [cursor-project-boilerplate repository](https://github.com/pequet/cursor-project-boilerplate/blob/main/docs/000-Framework-Context.md).

 # Framework Context